 The Musée de Cluny/Musée National du Moyen Age (National Museum of the Middle Ages) is arguably one of France’s finest and most substantial collections of medieval art […]

-In Review: Atelier des Lumières, The First (All)-Digital Art Museum in Paris
+Visiting the Atelier des Lumières, Paris’ First (All)-Digital Art Museum

 When I first heard that an all-digital art museum and cultural space called the Atelier des Lumières would be opening its doors in Paris sometime in 2018, […]